-New AD Danny WHite hires Josh Heupel to join him at Vols
+New AD Danny White hires Josh Heupel to join him at Vols

-Josh Heupel was hired as Tennessee football coach on Wednesday, giving the Vols a package deal with his athletic director, who was hired only six days ago himself.
+Josh Heupel was hired as Tennessee’s football coach on Wednesday, giving the Vols a package deal with athletic director Danny White, who started in his job last week.

-Athletic director Danny White announced he has hired Heupel as Tennessee’s 27th head coach.
-He’s now the Vols’ fifth different head coach, not counting interim or acting coaches, since the end of the 2008 season.
+White announced that Heupel will become Tennessee’s 27th head coach.
+He’s now the Vols’ fifth coach, not counting interim or acting coaches, since the end of the 2008 season.

-White said they looked at a number of candidates before coming to Heupel, someone he has worked with the past three years.
+White said the school looked at a number of candidates before coming to Heupel, someone he has worked with the past three years at UCF.
 White said Heupel wins with integrity, has a history of winning titles and is an architect of explosive offenses.

 “He is a players’ coach and the kind of person the student-athletes go the extra mile for,” White said in a statement.
-“I saw that first-hand, and you can see it in his coaching record.”
+“I saw that firsthand, and you can see it in his coaching record.”

 Heupel will be introduced at a news conference later Wednesday.